sbonds/learning-jenkins/README.md

 https://github.com/geerlingguy/ansible-role-jenkins

 Perhaps grab a CentOS Docker image and install within there to maintain the benefits of a container AND use a pre-made Ansible role instead continuing down my path of wheel re-invention?
+(That turned into a nasty episode of [Yak Shaving](http://www.catb.org/~esr/jargon/html/Y/yak-shaving.html).
+Rather than waste more time before I can get to the real learning, move on to learn more about the Jenkins CLI by simply completing the Setup Wizard by hand.)

+TODO: Automate the Setup Wizard process of Jenkins.

 ### Option 1: Ansible URL methods